elibessen/elibessen.github.io/README.md

 # Portfolio
-> My portfolio designed purely with HTML and SCSS (and a bit of JavaScript magic)
+> My portfolio designed purely with HTML and SCSS (and maybe a bit of JavaScript magic)